RenderKit/embree/doc/src/compilation.md

 ### Windows HPG Driver Installation

-In order to run the DPC++/SYCL tutorials on HPG hardware, you first need to install the proper graphics drivers.
+In order to run the SYCL tutorials on HPG hardware, you first need to install the proper graphics drivers.
 Latest drivers can get found on [intel.com/sdp](https://intel.com/sdp) searching for the latest `Discrete Graphics2 (DG2)` driver.
 Follow the driver